Giovs-likes-mustard/Polynomial_Regression/README.md

 data.txt already comes with several data.
-It was the data used to generate the graphic above, you can use this as an example of how to put data in data.txt.
+It was the data used to generate the graphic above, you can use this as an example of how to put your data in data.txt.